 Data about you may also be used for business planning and research purposes and the wider County Council, to understand demand and to improve our services.
 This will always be done in a way that does not identify individuals unless that is strictly necessary.

-All information sharing is done with reference to the principles set out in the Cambridgeshire and Peterborough Information Sharing Framework.
+All information sharing is done with reference to the principles set out in the Cambridgeshire Information Sharing Framework.

 How long we keep hold of information for

 We only keep information for as long as it is needed or to comply with the law.
-Young Offenders case files are kept for 25years but if a young person is looked after by the Local Authority or has been subject of a Child Protection Plan then records will be kept for 75 years.
+Each child has a case file and these are kept for 25 years but if a child is looked after by the Local Authority or has been subject of a Child Protection Plan then records will be kept for 75 years.
 We keep information which is not part of case files for up to 6 years.

 What rights you have